jswidler/lockgit/README.md

 FA633KF422AXETBBMXUZYNXZDXN4VRKSE4TI4N2KTXYHV6MUAHQA
 ```

-To use this key to unlock the vault, use `unlock`
+To use this key to unlock the vault, use `set-key`

 ```
-$ lockgit unlock FA633KF422AXETBBMXUZYNXZDXN4VRKSE4TI4N2KTXYHV6MUAHQA
+$ lockgit set-key FA633KF422AXETBBMXUZYNXZDXN4VRKSE4TI4N2KTXYHV6MUAHQA
 ```

-The key is saved to your home directory in the config file `~/.lockgit.yml` (unless you overrode this location from
+The key is saved to your home directory in the config file `~/.lockgit.yml` (unless you
-the command line).
-You can remove the key from the config file by using `lock`.
-Be wary that this will delete your key,
+overrode this location from the command line).
+You can remove the key from the config
+file by using `delete-key`.
+Be wary that this will delete your key, so if it isn't written
-so if it isn't written down somewhere, you will lose the contents of the vault.
+down somewhere, you will lose the contents of the vault.

 ##### Make changes to your secrets